 John S. Goehring’s article examines the role that notions of the global commons play in U.S. policy on the recovery and use of space resources.
 It argues the term “global commons” has more than one legitimate meaning, and, in failing to account for this complexity, the EO complicates, rather than simplifies, productive discourse not only about the space domain but also about other domains.

-- A space and international law attorney for the Department of Defense and a judge advocate in the United States Air Force Reserve.
+- John S. Goehring is a space and national security law attorney for the Department of Defense and a judge advocate in the United States Air Force Reserve.
+The views expressed are solely that of the author and do not reflect the position of the US government, the Department of Defense, or the Air Force.